KlipperScreen/KlipperScreen/docs/Hardware.md

 # Hardware

-There are no recommended screens, but the minimum supported resolution is 480x320
+There are no recommended screens, but the minimum supported resolution is 480x320.

+In general, if the device can show a GNU/Linux desktop, then KlipperScreen should work too.

 #### Hardware known to work